SDraw/ml_mods_vrc/ml_lme/README.md

 Check self-explanatory mod settings in UIExpansionKit's mods settings tab.

 # SDK3 avatars parameters
-You can retrieve hands presense, fingers curls and spreads by setting specific parameters in your avatar.
+You can retrieve hands presense, fingers bends and spreads by setting specific parameters in your avatar.
 List of available additional parameters:
 * `_LeftHandPresent` - boolean
 * `_RightHandPresent` - boolean